Video: Pexels

 Q: Which tools should I use after listening?

-A: Start with: Real Living Wage Gap Calculator (2025/26), UK Retirement Region Cost Comparator (2026).
+A: Start with: Real Living Wage Gap Calculator (2025/26), UK Retirement Region Cost Comparator (2026), Green Space Access Property Premium Calculator (UK, 2026).
 You can find them in the Related tools section below.
 A good approach is to run one baseline scenario first, then test two or three alternatives so your final decision is based on numbers, not guesswork.

 Q: Are there related blogs I can read next?